The New Technology and Travel Revolution

-Today, nobody doubts technology’s importance in tourism and how it has influenced and continues to shape, the way we travel: from the vacation destination we choose, all the way to what we do once we're there and even in the time after we've come back from our adventure.
+Today, nobody doubts that technology and travel are the perfect combination.
+This joint force also plays a crucial role in the way we travel: from the vacation destination we choose, all the way to what we do once we're there and even in the time after we've come back from our adventure.
 It is so prevalent, that according to a Google Travel study, 74% of travelers plan their trips on the Internet, while only 13% still use travel agencies to prepare them.

 Who hasn’t gone somewhere just because Ryanair was offering round-trip tickets for 30 euros?
 If we merely feel like going somewhere, we go online and look for what the budget airlines are providing, we see what destination will be the cheapest, and voilà, let's go!
 This scenario, so ubiquitous today, was unthinkable some years ago.

 As we mentioned in our tourism trends report, the industry is in the midst of a deep metamorphosis.
 There are many mitigating factors but the new technological solutions coming about are some of the main actors.

 Eurecat Tourism Innovation Department Director Salvador Anton Clavé commented during the Forum TurisTIC de Barcelona event that “the change goes beyond improving processes or the tourist experience; it entails transforming the tourism system itself.”
 We’re participating in making improvements to processes, customer service, relationships with customers, and the creation of new business models.
 All this naturally leads to benefits for the traveler, letting them simplify, and often enrich, the travel planning process.

 Booking.com Senior Vice President and Chief Marketing Officer Arjan Dijk recently echoed similar sentiments and stated that “in this new decade, we’ll see how the travel industry tries to respond to the needs of a type of a traveler more concerned with sustainability, and with more tech knowledge or curiosity, through developing products, functions, and services make discovering the world easier for all.”